JoseMigCamara/ProjectAWS/README.md

 2| Part A - Router

-2.1| Certiifcates, CA and sub CA
+2.1| Certificates, CA and sub CA

 2.2| Open VPN Site to Site